NotAScratch/NotAScratch/README.md

 <h1 align="left">Hi 👋, I'm Samir Sen</h1>
 <h4 align="left">Lost on a lifelong quest for knowledge and growth.
 Driven by a passion for the impossible, I step outside my comfort zone, embrace challenges, and turn life into an exhilarating adventure.

 This GitHub profile chronicles my journey as I learn, code, and create.
-Join me on this expedition as I navigate the vast landscapes of technology, one step at a time.</h4>
+Join me on this expedition as I navigate the vast landscapes of technology, one commit at a time.</h4>

 - 💬 Ask me about **Java, Pyhton, React, Jupyter Notebook, DSA**